-Kathleen Blake, Visiting Assistant Professor, Ph.D., University of Pittsburgh 2011
+Kathleen Blake, Assistant Professor, Ph.D., University of Pittsburgh 2011

 Bioarchaeology, forensic anthropology, growth and development, human variation, sexual dimorphism, trauma and violence, muscle stress markers.

-Jing Lei, Assistant Professor, Ph.D., State University of New York at Albany 2007
+Jing Lei, Associate Professor, Ph.D., State University of New York at Albany 2007

 Sociolinguistics, second language acquisition, pragmatics, language and cognition, Asian American studies, China, East Asia, North America.